 Note that the FTP server IP address is actually your iPhone IP address.
-You can find it from the File Explorer app on iPhone as shown above or manually find out iPhone IP address from Wi-Fi Settings.
+You can find it from the File Explorer app on iPhone as shown above.

 Part 2.
 Transfer files between iPhone and computer via FTP

 Now you have configured your iPhone as the FTP server.
 You need a FTP client on your computer to access the iPhone FTP server for file transfer between them.
 You can use FTP clients, such as FileZilla, CuteFTP, FlashFXP, to connect your iPhone.
 The recent Windows OS also provides the native support to FTP connection in the stock File Explorer.
-See how you can connect to FTP server using File Explorer from Windows 10.
 To connect the FTP server on iPhone from Windows PC, run the File Explorer, type ftp://youriphoneIP:2121 in the address bar and press Enter on your keyboard to access the FTP server on iPhone.

 You can then copy files from Windows computer to iPhone or vice versa using the File Explorer for Windows, just like you copy files between different hard drives on your local machine.

 Mac users can connect to FTP server from Finder without the need for any extra software.
-Check out this iPhone and Mac FTP file transfer guide for more details.
+Finder on Mac has the Connect to Server feature allowing users to connect to FTP severs directly.